India picks phone carriers among 11 firms awarded niche bank permits

 Dilip Shanghvi, the second-richest Indian, was also among those who won a permit.
 His company Dilip Shanghvi Family and Associates will partner Norway’s Telenor and Indian financial firm IDFC Ltd for the planned payments bank.
 IDFC previously won a full-service banking permit and plans to start the bank from October.

-The country's postal office, and a joint venture of Aditya Birla Nuvo Ltd and third largest Indian cellphone carrier Idea Cellular were among others selected by the RBI.(bit.ly/1hMiyRB)
+The country's postal office, and a joint venture of Aditya Birla Nuvo Ltd and third largest Indian cellphone carrier Idea Cellular were among others selected by the Reserve Bank of India.(bit.ly/1hMiyRB)

 Nationwide retail store network of telecoms carriers including Bharti Airtel - whose minority partner in the planned payments bank is lender Kotak Mahindra - and Vodafone’s Indian unit are expected to help drive their payments bank operations.
 Both carriers welcomed the central bank move.

-The companies selected will be given “in-principle” approval for 18 months, after which they will be given licences if they fulfil all conditions stipulated by the RBI, the central bank said on Wednesday.
+The companies selected will be given “in-principle” approval for 18 months, after which they will be given licences if they fulfill all conditions stipulated by the RBI, the central bank said on Wednesday.

 A total of 41 companies had applied for the permit, the RBI said, adding “some of the entities who did not qualify in this round, could well be successful in future rounds.”